Hiiirad/personal-notes/Tech Guide/Shell-Scripting/README.md

     |-f FILE|Add the commands specified in the file to the commands run while processing the input|
     |-n|Don’t produce output for each command, but wait for the print command|
   - By default, the sed editor applies the specified commands to the STDIN input stream.
 This allows you to pipe data directly to the sed editor for processing.
+  - Sed uses the same commands as the ex and vi editors (when running inline mode)
   - Finally, if you have lots of sed commands you want to process, it’s often easier to store them in a separate file and use the -f option to specify the file in the sed command.
   - Examples:
     ```bash